My Account

 • Cons: Georgia’s popularity may make it hard for you to stand out.
 Also, it was inspired by Scotch Roman designs of the 19th century, so if you want to stand out, you might want to go with something else.

-Georgia is especially suitable for:
+Georgia is a great resume font for:

 5. Verdana